Weld, Visual inspection Training Certification

 About Visual Testing(VT) Level I, II Course

 Even though visual testing is straightforward, there are still significant skill requirements.
-Certified inspectors (as per ASNT SNT TC 1A) are required to know about the welding process, welding symbols, welding faults, and welding metallurgy in order to perform weld testing.
+Certified inspectors (as per ASNT SNT TC 1A or ISO9712) are required to know about the welding process, welding symbols, welding faults, and welding metallurgy in order to perform weld testing.
 Additionally, he or she should be well-versed on nondestructive testing techniques, welding equipment, parameters, and wps.

 Modern ISO/ASTM and ASME standards and rules require that VT technicians be certified to at least Level 1 or Level 2.
 Before becoming certified, the trainee must meet the requirements of ASNT SNT TC 1A.
 The trainee has to receive sufficient classroom and hands-on training.
 Before certification, he or she needs acquire the necessary abilities and information.